 Thinking Ahead: Mental Health

 Occupational therapists are a critical part of the Australian mental health workforce.
-Mental health interventions are at the core of occupational therapy practice and have been from the profession’s earliest days.
-Occupational therapists work across our mental health system, frequently supporting those with the most complex needs.
+Mental health interventions are at the core of occupational therapy practice and occupational therapists work across our mental health system.
 Whether working individually or as part of multidisciplinary teams, occupational therapists provide a unique lens and a toolkit of highly effective, profession-specific skills that help people with mental illness to achieve outcomes and engage in meaningful occupations.

-However, the role of occupational therapists in mental health care remains poorly understood.
-Governments and other funders have at different times failed to include the profession when designing funding programs and referrers continue to preference the more dominant mental health professions.
-Where occupational therapists are working in mental health roles, these may limit opportunities to utilise their full scope of practice and unique clinical skills.
+Despite this, the role of occupational therapists in mental health care remains poorly understood.
+Governments and other funders have at different times failed to include the profession when designing funding programs, and referrers too often preference the more dominant mental health professions.
+Occupational therapists may also experience barriers to utilising their unique skills and working to their full scope of practice in mental health settings.

 What we’re doing